 Skooli does tend to pay higher rates than some of the other major online tutoring platforms (around $25 per hour), but the pay comes with some higher requirements.

 The company strongly prefers teachers with at least a bachelor’s degree in the field they’re interested in tutoring, a teaching license, and/or a specialized or professional certification (like TESOL for ESL teachers, and so on).
-There’s also the option to become a "verified" tutor, which also includes a background check, but provides extra benefits and resources.
+Prospective tutors go through "verification," which includes a background check.

-Instructors are assigned to work with students in half-hour blocks, which are booked up for one-on-one work rather than group sessions.
+Instructors are assigned to work with students in half-hour blocks ("25 minutes of active teaching time), which are booked up for one-on-one work rather than group sessions.
 All you need is a bachelor’s degree (and not necessarily in education or English).
 However, it's important to note that the company does strongly prefer tutors who already have some teaching or tutoring experience.

 It’s a straightforward job that minimizes the stress on tutors: Lesson plans come pre-made, and tutors can have as many or as few hours as they want, at whatever times work for them.

 Best for New Tutors : Tutor.com